ringbuffer-org/sound_synthesis_introduction/posts/Intro/synthesis-algorithms-overwiew-2.rst

 Applications
 ------------

 While every digital sound synthesis approach stands for itself due to its unique characteristics, they all come with inherent strengths and limitations with regard to specific tasks and applications.
-[Fig.1]_ shows a list of synthesis goals with suitable approaches by Misra et al. (2009).
+The following figure shows a list of synthesis goals with suitable approaches by Misra et al. (2009).
-In general, frequency-domain methods are less suited for time-critical tasks, involving transients and textures.
-Also, the table in Fig.1 suggests the versatility of granular and concatenative synthesis.

 .. figure:: /images/Sound_Synthesis/taxonomy_42.png
-	:width: 60%
+	:width: 40%
 	:figwidth: 100%
 	:align: center

-..
-[Fig.1] *Synthesis goals and suitable approaches (Misra et al, 2009)*
+	*Synthesis goals and suitable approaches (Misra et al, 2009)*

 ------

+In general, frequency-domain methods are less suited for time-critical tasks, involving transients and textures.
+Also, the table above suggests the versatility of granular and concatenative synthesis.

-Many methods for sound synthesis - analog or digital - have gained their status as an indipendent musical instrument, with characteristic sound properties.
+Many methods for sound synthesis - analog or digital - have gained their status as an independent musical instrument, with characteristic sound properties.
 Some shaped the development of popular music and spawned new musical genres.